Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## November 17th, 2020
 * Q&A: What are some of the things you guys want to see in Satisfactory? https://www.youtube.com/watch?v=NEM6_KiEgA8

+## January 19th, 2021
+* Q&A: If the community made a Snow Biome, would you add that? https://www.youtube.com/watch?v=I8rWTBGdGio

 # Multiplayer